/The Tattoo That Ended the Wedding

 “She does,” I said, blinking back tears.

-But Jason was twitchy.
-And then I saw it—just the edge of black ink on his wrist as his sleeve shifted when he took Aisha’s hand.
-His skin looked red, like it had just been marked.
-My brother did the same thing after getting his first tattoo.
-He couldn’t stop rubbing it either.
+And then I saw it—just the edge of black ink on his wrist when his sleeve shifted.
+Fresh, irritated skin.
+My brother had done the same thing after getting a tattoo—rubbing it every two seconds.

 My heart dropped.